Robert Sasso, MD, FACOG

 AHA Education Coordinator

-In 2010 Cheryl was hired as the AHA Education Coordinator for the Covenant HealthCare Simulation Center.
+In 2010, Cheryl was hired as the AHA Education Coordinator for the Covenant HealthCare Simulation Center.
 Cheryl Coordinates and instructs Basic Life Support, Pediatric Advanced Life Support, and Advanced Cardiovascular Life Support.
-Cheryl has made the AHA Course Program at CMU Partners highly successful and that has drawn students to our program from Northern Michigan and the Thumb area Hospitals, currently coordinating and instructing 450 – 600 students yearly.
+Cheryl has made the AHA Course Program at CMU Partners highly successful which has drawn students from Northern Michigan and the Thumb area Hospitals.

-Cheryl goal is expand the AHA courses offered at the Covenant HealthCare Simulation Center, and become the leader in AHA training for the Great Lakes Region.
+Cheryl’s goal is to expand the AHA courses offered at the Covenant HealthCare Simulation Center, and become the leader in AHA training for the Great Lakes Region.

 Jessica Tuck, BS

-Jessica Tuck is the Simulation Training Facilitator of the Covenant Healthcare Simulation Center.
+Jessica Tuck is the Simulation Operations Specialist of the Covenant Healthcare Simulation Center.
 She holds a Bachelor’s Degree in Biology from Saginaw Valley State University with a minor in Chemistry.
 Jessica comes to the Simulation Center with multiple years of experience as a police, fire, and medical dispatcher.
 Along with coordinating and scheduling all activities in the simulation lab, Jessica also works behind the scenes programming scenarios, setting up equipment, creating moulage, and running simulations.
-Jessica’s hobbies include photography, art, and camping with her husband and dog.
+As the simulation Operation Specialist, Jessica also engages in the important work of data collection and analysis interfacing with information technology on a network level and maintaining smooth operation of a complex technological system.
+Her hobbies include photography, art, and camping with her husband and dog.
 Simulation moulage allows Jessica to incorporate her hobbies and creative skills into her work through the creation of life-like injuries to assist in weaving story-lines that will enhance the learner’s simulation experience.
 Jessica transitioned into the medical simulation field in 2016 and is proud to be part of such a dedicated and innovative group.